mtg-toolz/gui-helper/README.md

 Send path to rust (X)

-Exec command in rust (TODO)
+Exec command in rust (X)

 Helps you pick your deck list and ensures it is in the correct format (TODO)

-Checks for template zip or folder (TODO)
+Checks for template zip or folder (X)

+Check what template options they have and have them select what one they want to use via dropdown (TODO)

 Generates a xml card list to use with autofill tool (TODO)